noaa-nwfsc/NWFSC-Template/README.md

 ## For repositories migrated to noaa-nwfsc organization

-1) Update your `README.md` file to include the disclaimer and an open access license.
-See below for a description of licenses.
+1) Update your `README.md` file to include the disclaimer shown below.
-2) Add a description and info on who created the content (otherwise the org managers will not know who to contact).
+3) Add a description and info on who created the content (otherwise the org managers will not know who to contact).
-3) Add tags (far right side on repo) to help users find repositories.
+4) Add tags (far right side on repo) to help users find repositories.
 See the other repositories for examples.
-4) Add an open LICENSE file.
+5) Add an open LICENSE file.
 For government work, we are required to use an open LICENSE.
 If non-government FTEs were contributors and the repository does not yet have an open license on it, make sure all parties agree before applying an open source license.
-5) Add the file `.github/workflows/secretSCAN.yml`.
+6) Add the file `.github/workflows/secretSCAN.yml`.
 This will check for token and keys that are accidentally committed to a repository.

 ## For new repositories in noaa-nwfsc organization